-The AWK-5222 has one relay output, which consists of 2 terminal block contacts on the top panel, as shown below.
-These relay contacts are used to forward system failure and user-configured events.
+The AWK-6222 has one relay output, which consists of the 2 contacts for the 8-pin M12 connector on the bottom panel, as shown below.
+These relay contacts forward system failure and user-configured events.

 The two wires attached to the relay contacts form an open circuit when a user-configured event is triggered.
 If a user-configured event does not occur, the relay circuit will remain closed.
-For safety reason, the relay circuit is kept open when the AWK-5222 is not powered.
+For safety reasons, the relay circuit is kept open when the AWK-6222 is not powered.

-The AWK-5222's relay status is summarized as follows:
+The AWK-6222's relay status is shown below:

 Power Status Event Relay

-Off - Ope
+Off Open

 On Yes Open

-On No Short
+No Short